 Chadsworth Homes Featured in Cardinal Bank’s Annual Report

-The answer is Yes and No; while all homes that are Green are Energy Efficient not all Energy Efficient homes are Green.
-Of course that depends on the definition of Green.
-This is confusing but to help make sense out of the Green and Energy Efficient question it helps to think of Green as a Philosophy that incorporates energy efficiency.
+The answer is “yes and no”; while all homes that are green are energy efficient, not all energy efficient homes are green — of course that depends on the definition of “green”.
+This is confusing but to help make sense out of the green vs. energy efficiency question, it helps to think of green as a philosophy that incorporates energy efficiency.

-There are many different Green programs with the best know being LEED, NAHB and Energy Star.
+There are many different green programs, with the best known being LEED, NAHB and ENERGY STAR.
 These programs are not equal and are not intended to accomplish the same results.
-More on the differences in a separate blog.
-However using just one example for the purpose of today’s blog, a Green program gives points if a load of lumber comes from a mill that is with in 500 miles of the house, while an Energy Efficient program does not consider this in their scoring.
+As an example, a green program gives points if a load of lumber comes from a mill that is within 500 miles of the house, while an energy efficient program does not consider this in their scoring.